mbari-org/mxm/docker/README.md

   </Location>
 ```

-For the TSAUV Front Tracking REST endpoint for MXM, also added
+For the TSAUV Front Tracking REST endpoint for MXM, added
-the following (see that project for launch instructions):
+the following on 'tsauv' (see that project for launch instructions):

 ```
   <Location /tft-mxm/>